westonrobot/robotics101/lab_sessions/lab3/lab.md

 *Note: the workflow demonstrated here is commonly called a "[feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)", which is only one of many commonly used workflows out there.
 While we are using this workflow in this lab, feel free to use any other workflows for your project development in the future*

 **Task 1: Working with Git solo**{: .label .label-green}
+In this task, we will go through creating and commit a file to a common remote repository.
+This this task, you should be aware how to track changes in your repositories and how to successfully merge your changes into a single shared repository.

 1. Creating a remote code repository
    1. From the owner's organisation's "Repositories" tab, click "New repository".